mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

   -- /nix/store/pixq8qiqyy6iwsc4wisb1vrmgy7l1kas-xpdf-4.05/bin/pdftotext ___FILE___
 ```

-The generated output has replaced all the Nix variables with absolute paths.
+In the shell script, Nix replaced all the Nix variables with absolute paths.
 The bash variable (`CORPUS_DIR`) remains a symbol so that bash can interpret it at script runtime.

 If I run the shell script, it starts a new fuzzing session: